natan-wiegenfeld/Resource-Competition-Hyperuniformity-Simulations/readme.txt

+Numba, matplotlib, and numpy are required.
 To configure the code, open higherdim.py.
 Parameters can be changed manually at the top of the file.
 To run, use python3 higherdim.py.
 This will produce a folder labeled by the parameters containing the output files as well as a log of the parameters used.
 The notebook reads in the data and produces plots of the structure factor, frames from the simulation, cell number, and mu*.

 Parameter information: